Trump is freaking the F out after concluding “Mar-a-Lago mole” is likely a family member

 Related: People are sharing what was #FoundAtMarALago during Trump’s FBI raid and LOLOLOL

 Initially they thought it might be one of the ex-president’s political aides, or perhaps a member of the resort staff.
-But now they think the “Mar-a-Lago mole” might be closer to Trump than they first thought.
+But now they suspect the “Mar-a-Lago mole” might be closer to Trump than they first thought.

 The reason?